 Leaves of absence typically last for at least six months and are not generally granted for more than two years.
 A leave of absence granted during the semester goes into effect based on the last day a student attends classes.

-A Leave of Absence requested before the beginning of the 8th week in the semester carries two implications:
+A Leave of Absence requested before the final drop deadline of the semester carries two implications:

 - that the student on Leave may request return in the next semester